The Origins of The Cotton Tree Trust

 In the American south, two rivers meet: the Mississippi and the Minnesota.
 The indigenous people believe that this is the spot where they arrived from the stars many years ago.
 To them, it is the sacred place of their origins on earth.

 The Cotton Tree is like the meeting of rivers.
-The evenings with Michael and his friend were productive; not long afterwards, Michael got leave to remain.
+The evenings with Michael and Aaron were productive; not long afterwards, Michael got leave to remain.
 We turned the hostile environment into a friendly one and showed what could and should be done for people who claim asylum.
-They need friendship, time, expertise, and hopefully nourishing food.
+They need friendship, time, expertise, and last but not least, they need nourishing food.
 For this sort of thing to become more widely available, the river of friendship and expertise needed to flow into the river of money.

 In my personal life, another story was unfolding.
 My father, Jack Cigman, had died in 2012.
 From severe poverty (his parents had come to the UK from Poland as refugees), he had built a successful business.
 He didn’t want his four children to take his money for granted, let alone get rich from his labours.
 So he created a charity, made his children trustees and transferred a substantial portion of his wealth into the charity.

-He had no specific aims for his charity and, it must be said, no idea how to run one.
+He had no specific aims for his charity and it must be said, no idea how to run one.
 All he wanted to do was relieve suffering.
-Even though his children were trustees, he didn’t let us get involved.
-When he got ill and eventually died, the responsibility was ours, but we couldn’t agree about the charity’s aims.
+Even though his children were trustees, he didn’t want us to get involved.
+When he died, the responsibility was ours, but we couldn’t agree about the charity’s aims.
 We made small handouts from time to time, but everything turned into an argument.
-Most of the money stagnated in the bank and I became desperately frustrated.
+Most of the money was stagnating in the bank and I was desperately frustrated.

-When we got to know Michael and his friend we told them about the funds in the family charity and started to form a vision of how some of it could be used.
+We told Michael and Aaron about the family charity and started to form a vision of how some of it could be used.
 There was no point in being too ambitious (there wasn’t enough money for that), and one of the first tag lines we came up with was based on our evenings together:

 We aim to offer a good service to a few rather than a poor service to many.